masakifukunishi/algorithm-data-structure-crash-course/deque.md

 Manipulating the first element takes O(n) because all elements must be shifted.
 On the other hand, manipulating the last element takes O(1) since it only resizes the array.

+#### Spase complexity

+The space complexity of a dynamic array-based Deque depends on the number of elements stored in it.